sudosoph/docs/content/modules/_index.md

 Section offers a number of different modules that can be used in your edge deployment.

+Section also allows you to build your own modules and run custom workloads on our edge network throughout the world.
+You can get started with building your own module with the example module assets provided by Section : **[Module Build Assets](https://github.com/section/module-build-assets)**.

 A module template is a combination of the module software (eg. Varnish Cache) and a set of default files to configure the module (eg. the `default.vcl` file).

 If you want to experiment with different modules you can use our [Developer Workflow](/docs/developer-pop/) to run your edge deployment on your local machine.